syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-document/Split-Word-documents.md

     'Iterate each section from Word document
     For i As Integer = 0 To document.Sections.Count - 1
         'Create new Word document
-        Dim newDocument As New WordDocument()
-        'Add cloned section into new Word document newDocument.Sections.Add(document.Sections(i).Clone())
+        Dim newDocument As WordDocument = New WordDocument() 'Add cloned section into new Word document newDocument.Sections.Add(document.Sections(i).Clone())
         'Save and close the new Word document